OpenST/developer-guidelines/SOLIDITY_STYLE_GUIDE.md

     ```

 2. **Effects**: Optimistically update the contract to a new valid state assuming that interactions will be successful.
-This protects the contract from re-entrance and race conditions.
+This protects the contract from re-entrancy attack and race conditions.

     ```
     balance[msg.sender] = 0;